Reflexology for Fertility

 There is no evidence to suggest that reflexology treatments are detrimental when also receiving medical assistance for conception.
 If reflexology helps to regulate stress levels during this time then the whole process will feel easier.

-Since becoming a qualified reflexologist, I have undertaken additional training for Maternity Reflexology and have had the pleasure of working with many women during their pregnancies and sometimes even labour.
-There are points on the feet that should be avoided during pregnancy, it is therefore important that you ensure that your reflexologist is properly qualified and insured for this specialised area of reflexology.
+Since becoming a qualified reflexologist, I have undertaken additional training for Maternity Reflexology and have had the pleasure of working with many women throughout their pregnancies and sometimes even labour.

 There are two recent studies that have shown that reflexology in pregnancy significantly reduced pain during labour *, reduced the length of first stage labour*, and improved the quality of sleep in post-natal women**.